jenniverse/jennybrain.com/_posts/2022-05-30-notes-shortcut-for-diary.markdown

 date:   2022-05-30 00:16:00 -0800
 categories: iPhone Shorcut Notes Journal Diary
 ---
-# iPhone Notes shortcut for diary
+# Making a simple Notes shortcut for daily notes

 ## ⏰ This is a super simple iPhone shorcut that takes ≤ 5 min to make.